Sustainability Material Issue 8 Respecting Human Rights

 Ensure respect for the human rights of all stakeholders affected by Group business activities, in line with the LION Human Rights Policy

-Respect for human rights is indispensable to the pursuit of happiness and a higher quality of life.
-Lion recognizes that it has a responsibility as a company to affirm diversity, including that of race, religion, gender, sexual orientation, age, nationality and disability, to fully respect all human rights and, furthermore, that doing so strengthens its business foundation.
-The Lion Group Charter for Corporate Behavior states that “We shall respect human rights ... observing both the spirit as well as the letter of all applicable laws and international rules... both in Japan and abroad,” and the Behavioral Guidelines state that the Group will not permit child labor or forced or coerced labor, will provide equal employment opportunities and treat employees fairly, and will take an active interest in the human rights practices of its suppliers.
+The Lion Group implements various measures in accordance with its purpose of making a difference in everyday lives by redesigning habits: ReDesign.
+One such measure is the Charter for Corporate Behavior, which states that “We shall respect human rights ... observing both the spirit as well as the letter of all applicable laws and international rules.”
+Another is the Behavioral Guidelines, which state that the Group will not permit child labor or forced or coerced labor, will provide equal employment opportunities and treat employees fairly, and will take an active interest in the human rights practices of its suppliers.

 Lion has also declared its support for and adherence to the International Bill of Human Rights (the Universal Declaration of Human Rights, the International Covenant on Economic, Social and Cultural Rights and the International Covenant on Civil and Political Rights), which stipulates the fundamental human rights of all people in the world, as well as the Ten Principles of the United Nations Global Compact, the ILO Declaration on Fundamental Principles and Rights at Work and the Children’s Rights and Business Principles.